-The total cholesterol to HDL cholesterol ratio can help a person know if they are consuming enough good cholesterol and to limit sources of bad cholesterol.
+The total cholesterol to HDL cholesterol ratio is way to calculate cardiovascular risk.
+A high total cholesterol to HDL ratio indicates a higher risk for heart disease.
 It can be measured by dividing the total cholesterol by the HDL level.

 Total cholesterol does fluctuate, so more than one blood test might be required for an accurate assessment.
 Levels can change following a meal, so sometimes a blood test will be taken first thing in the morning before a person has breakfast.

 Studies suggest that the total cholesterol to HDL ratio is a better marker of the risk of heart disease than LDL cholesterol levels alone.

 Another method of assessing cholesterol levels is calculating a non-HDL cholesterol level.
 This is measured by subtracting HDL cholesterol from the total cholesterol.